anitab-org/anitab-org.github.io/reporting_guidelines.md

 ## Appealing the response

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact Maybellin Burgos at maybellinb@anitab.org with your appeal and we will review the case.
+To appeal a decision of the working group, contact the community admins at opensource@anitab.org with your appeal and we will review the case.